Truncated Wigner method for Bose gases: Applications

-Due to large individual lattice sites the multi-mode structure of the fluctuations is important, and the atom number fluctuations are evaluated by using the projection technique to several modes in each site, as explained in the previous section.
-The Bogoliubov approximation is not accurate due to phonon-phonon interactions and the initial state is calculated using the HFB method.
+In this section we consider an example of a TWA calculation of spin and relative atom number squeezing due to turning up of an optical lattice.
+Unlike in Refs.~\cite{isella_ruostekoski_05,isella_ruostekoski_06} where a BEC fragmentation in TWA was investigated by a lattice with a large number of small sites, we simulate a six-site system, analogous to the recent experimental observations of spin and relative atom number squeezing \cite{esteve_gross_08,gross_esteve_11} as well as reduced on-site atom number fluctuations and long-range correlations \cite{gross_esteve_11} between coupled condensates.
+Bose-condensed $^{87}$Rb atoms are confined to a cigar-shaped optical dipole trap where an optical lattice is applied along the axial direction.
+The lattice potential is slowly turned up from $s(0)=48 E_R$ to $s(\tau)=96E_{R}$.
+Due to large individual lattice sites the multi-mode structure of the fluctuations is important, and the atom number fluctuations are evaluated by using the projection technique on to several modes in each site, as explained in the previous section.
+The Bogoliubov approximation is not accurate due to phonon-phonon interactions, indicating a significant contribution of higher-order terms to atom number fluctuations even at $T=0$, and the initial state is calculated using the HFB method \cite{gross_esteve_11}.
+The TWA simulation results demonstrated a qualitative agreement with the experimental observations, although the experiment was not performed in a tightly-confined 1d trap with completely suppressed radial density oscillations.
 The spatially non-uniform distribution of quantum and thermal fluctuations is clearly seen in Fig.~\ref{ruostekoski_fig2}.
 The lowest HFB modes dominantly occupy the outer regions of the atom cloud with significantly enhanced atom number and phase fluctuations in those sites.
 Such fluctuations could not be represented, e.g., by a uniform stochastic noise sampling.